The 7 major star schema vs snowflake schema database differences and how to choose the right for your use case.

 Based on the tradeoffs above, it depends on which advantage (or disadvantage) best suits your business use cases.

-Keboola is an end-to-end data operation tool that helps you automate your end-to-end data pipelines.
+Keboola is a data platform as a service that helps you automate your data pipelines.

 Designing the right data warehouse schema is hard enough.